theupdateframework/specification/tuf-spec.md

   the new targets metadata file becomes the trusted targets metadata file.

-  * **4.5**. **Perform a preorder depth-first search for metadata about the desired target, beginning with the top-level targets role.**
+  * **4.5**. **Perform a preorder depth-first search for metadata about the desired target, beginning with the top-level targets role.**  If any metadata requested in steps 4.5.1 - 4.5.2.3 cannot be downloaded nor validated, end the search and report that the target cannot be found.

     * **4.5.1**.
 If this role has been visited before, then skip this role (so that cycles in the delegation graph are avoided).
 Otherwise, if an